"There were numerous times I was reminded somewhat of Laurie Halse Anderson’s work, and

 Beta Reader Lynn

-Rhoda Weber Mack writes longform YA fiction, short stories, flash, essays, plays and poetry, some published and performed, as her way of understanding the nuances of complexity.
-She writes from her Treetops studio in the Hudson Valley woodland.
+Rhoda Weber Mack writes long-form YA fiction, short stories, flash, essays, plays, and poetry, some published and performed, as her way of understanding the nuances of complexity.
+Currently, she is quarantining near an abandoned watercress farm and flyfishing trout stream.

 Hello.
 Also, Introducing Myself.